-My name is Ann-Kathrin Kuhn and I create handcrafted jewelry and collectible objects between Florence and Zurich.
+My name is Ann-Kathrin Kuhn, and I create wearable and collectible objects between Florence and Zurich.

-Drawing on the Florentine history of art and craftsmanship since the Renaissance, my work is situated at the intersection of art, design, and contemporary jewelry, exploring narrative, symbolic, utilitarian and mystical dimensions of adornment.
+Drawing on histories of art and craftsmanship, material research, and motifs of the natural world, my work moves at the intersection of art, design, and contemporary jewelry, exploring symbolic, utilitarian and mystical dimensions of adornment across different scales – from the intimate and personal to the collective and the universal.

 IGA #1: Cyber Love